Near-Horizon Geometry and the Entropy of a Minimally Coupled Scalar Field in the Kerr Black Hole: Entropy of a Thin Shell of Scalar Field in the Kerr Black Hole

-In this section we will calculate the entropy of a minimally coupled scalar field in a Kerr black hole.
-We will discuss the case of a massless ﬁeld, but the results can easily be extended for the massive case [14].
+In this section we will calculate the entropy of a minimally coupled scalar field in the Kerr black hole.
+We will discuss the case of a massless field but the results can be easily extended for a massive case [14].
 We will follow the method discussed in [12,13] and consider a thin shell of scalar field surrounding the horizon.

-The spacetime metric of a Kerr black hole is given by the following expression:
+The space time metric of the Kerr black hole is given by the following expression:

 \be d{s^2} = -{\Delta \over{\rho^2}} {[dt - a({{\sin^2}\theta}){d\phi}]^2} + {{{\sin^2}\theta} \over {\rho}^2} [(r^2 + a^2){d\phi} - a~dt]^2 + {{\rho^2} \over {\Delta}}{dr^2} + {\rho}^2{d\theta^2} ~. \ee